arsmentis/arsmentis/source/clients/index.markdown

 [MSU College of Law - AnimalLaw.info Data Transfer](http://animallaw.info)
 -------------------------------------------------

-I transitioned Michigan State University's Animal Law repository, the largest repository of its kind, from a proprietary CMS to drupal.
-My job was specifically hosting and configuring drupal as well as managing the migration of data from the custom CMS to drupal.
+I transitioned Michigan State University's Animal Law repository, the largest repository of its kind, from a proprietary CMS to Drupal.
+My job was hosting and configuring Drupal as well as managing the migration of data from the custom CMS to Drupal.

 <div style="clear: both;"></div>